neondatabase/postgresql_anonymizer/docs/privacy_by_default.md

 protection so that by default personal data isn’t made accessible to an indefinite number of persons.

-By applying this principe to anonymization, we end up with the idea of **privacy by default** which basically means that all columns of all tables should be masked by default, without having to declare a masking rule for each of them.
+By applying this principle to anonymization, we end up with the idea of **privacy by default** which basically means that all columns of all tables should be masked by default, without having to declare a masking rule for each of them.